AustinDuffy2/Sophieaiai/python-backend/README.md

 - Python 3.8 or higher
 - FFmpeg (required for audio processing)
+- OpenAI API key (for fast processing - optional but recommended)
 - Sufficient disk space for audio files and models

 ### Installing FFmpeg